OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/argument-required-for-property-let-or-property-set.md

 keywords: vblr6.chm1040125
 f1_keywords:
 - vblr6.chm1040125
-ms.prod: office
 ms.assetid: bbefad41-c17c-d1d3-52ac-32389acb3b7f
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Argument required for Property Let or Property Set

 The purpose of **Property Let** and **Property Set** procedures is to give a new value to a [property](../../Glossary/vbe-glossary.md#property).
 This error has the following causes and solutions: